-Pursuant to the Law on Electronic Communications, the Regulatory Agency for Electronic Communications and Postal Services (RATEL) shall be responsible for the RF spectrum monitoring on the entire territory of the Republic of Serbia, with its Monitoring Section and Monitoring and Measurement Centers being the organizational units tasked with these activities within the Agency.
+Pursuant to the Law on Electronic Communications, the Regulatory Agency for Electronic Communications and Postal Services (RATEL) is responsible for the RF spectrum monitoring on the entire territory of the Republic of Serbia, with its Monitoring Division and Monitoring and Measurement Centers being the organizational units tasked with these activities within the Agency.

-In the following period, an expansion of the system of remote controlled monitoring and measurement stations is foreseen, including installation of a number of less complex sensor stations intended mostly for urban areas.
-Integration of the two types of stations into one RF spectrum monitoring system, with a common software platform access to various measuring equipment, will introduce an even more efficient monitoring of the RF spectrum usage.
+The networking of all the stations into an integrated RF spectrum monitoring system with a common software platform access to various measuring equipment will enable an even more efficient monitoring of the RF spectrum usage.